arialpew/bs-dynamic-import/README.md

 ## Multiple module

-If you want to import multiple module in parallel, there is multiple load function who work with tuple instead of single argument :
+If you want to import multiple module in parallel, there is multiple load function who work with tuple :

 - DynamicImport.load2
 - DynamicImport.load3